Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Enable-AzAdvisorRecommendation.md

 ```

 ## DESCRIPTION
 This cmdlet enables a previously suppressed recommendation.
-You can aswell remove all the suppressions associated with a recommendation.
+You can remove all the suppressions associated with a recommendation as well.

 ## EXAMPLES